-TomTom's CTO, Eric Bowman, on the company's new strategy and mapping platform
+TomTom's CTO, Eric Bowman, on the company's new strategy and Orbis Maps

-In November 2022, TomTom announced its new mapping platform and geospatial data ecosystem, the TomTom Maps Platform.
+In November 2022, TomTom announced its new geospatial data ecosystem, the TomTom Orbis Maps.
 It’s one of the most significant announcements in the company’s history and there's a palpable buzz over what’s on the horizon.

 Talk of strategy and data can be quite abstract, though.
 And TomTom’s new approach and platform are broad too.
 So, we’re sitting down with a number of key TomTom’ers to ask them for their take on it all.
 Considering that TomTom is a tech company and many of the questions we’ve seen since the announcement are of a technical nature, who better to start with than TomTom’s Chief Technical Officer, Eric Bowman.

-The interview: Eric Bowman on TomTom's new platformTomTom Editorial (TTE): What do you do as CTO at TomTom?
+The interview: Eric Bowman on TomTom's new Orbis MapsTomTom Editorial (TTE): What do you do as CTO at TomTom?
 What does that job involve?

 Eric Bowman (EB): As CTO I’m responsible for ensuring that we remain competitive through our use of technology.